recvfrom/clamav-faq/mirrors/MirrorHowto.md

 Subscribe requests have to be approved.
 We will approve your subscription request only after reviewing your server's info.

-When everything is done, your server's IP address will be added either to your country's dns record (db.XY.clamav.net) or one of the round robin record and your company will be listed on our mirrors list page.
+When everything is done, your server's IP address will be added either to your country's dns record (db.XY.clamav.net) or one of the round robin record.

 ### 11. Statistics